DaniPari99/Experimental-Robotics-Laboratory/assignment_1/README.md

 ![Diagramma senza titolo drawio-3](https://user-images.githubusercontent.com/62515616/202902152-24488445-a19b-4eb3-ab98-8950915526cd.png)

 As we can see we have 4 states:
-* **WAIT**: this state is just executed at the beginning and it waits the map ontology to be loaded.
-As soon as the ontology is loaded, the transition **loaded** is trigguered
+* **WAIT:** this state is just executed at the beginning and it waits the map ontology to be loaded.
+As soon as the ontology is loaded, the transition **loaded** is trigguered.
-* SLEEP:
+* **SLEEP:** this state is executed in order to recharge the battery of the robot.
+As soon as the battery goes high, the transition **rested** is trigguered.
-* DECIDE
+* **DECIDE:** this state is executed in order to decide the next location to be visited.
+As soon as the next location is chosen, the transition **decided** is trigguered, instead if the battery goes low, the transition **tired** is trigguered.
-* VISIT
+* **VISIT:** this state is executed in order to visit the chosen location.
+As soon as the chosen location is visited, the transition **visited** is trigguered, instead if the battery goes low, the transition **tired** is trigguered.